 If you refuse to submit to a chemical breath- or blood test following a DUI arrest, the police will immediately confiscate your driver’s license and apply for a warrant or court order to administer the blood test.
 Then once the warrant or court order is issued, police can then use necessary “reasonable force” on you to carry out a forced blood draw.5

 In addition, refusing to submit to a blood test when required carries a one-year license revocation – even if the DUI charges get dropped.
-Note that this license revocation will increase to three years if you previously refused to take a DUI blood test in the last seven years.6
+This license revocation increases to three years if you previously refused to take a DUI blood test in the last seven years.6

-Yes.
 A first-time refusal to take a DUI blood test carries a one-year driver’s license revocation in Nevada.
-And if it is your second refusal in a seven-year period, then the revocation lasts three years.8
+If it is your second refusal in a seven-year period, then the revocation lasts three years.8

-Nevada police can order up to three blood draws within five hours of the DUI arrest.9
+Nevada police can order up to three blood draws within five hours of the DUI arrest.
+The longer the police wait to administer the tests, the less evidentiary value the results carry.
+9

-Yes.
-You can have your DUI blood samples independently tested.
-(In California, this is called a “blood split.”)
+In Nevada, you can have your DUI blood samples independently tested.
+This is sometimes called a “blood split.”

 Getting an independent test is highly recommended because it can potentially show that the blood test results reported by law enforcement were unreliable, mishandled, or inaccurate.

 Just like California does with Title 17, Nevada law mandates rigid regulations that police and chemical testers must adhere to when conducting an evidentiary blood test and determining the results.
-If the defense attorney can show the state may have faltered in just one of these many areas, the whole DUI case might get dismissed.
+If we can show the state may have faltered in just one of these many areas, your whole DUI case might get dismissed.

-The following are just eight of the defenses a DUI law attorney may explore in order to challenge the validity of Nevada DUI blood test results:
+The following are just eight defenses we may use to challenge the validity of Nevada DUI blood test results:

 - The blood testing equipment was broken, not maintained properly, or otherwise faulty.